SWTST/data_learning_journey/projects/fabric-projects/sql-fabric-migration-practical/SFMP-session5.md

 The data is now populated correctly.

-The pipeline is visually unchanged but my notebook and variables/base parameters are below:
+The pipeline is visually unchanged but my notebook and variables/base parameters are aligned below:

 ### **Notebook structure:**
 ```